An Insider’s Guide to Melbourne

 You might be asking, why Melbourne?
 Out of all the places in Australia, why would you pick Melbourne?

 Melbourne has something unique to offer.
 The kind of vibe you only get in a city like this one.
-A combination of features which make up this city are; the edgy street art scattered across the city, the best nightlife scene in Australia, coffee which will turn even the biggest coffee loathers, so many restaurants that you will want to eat out every night and tons more!
+A combination of features which make up this city is; the edgy street art scattered across the city, the best nightlife scene in Australia, coffee which will turn even the biggest coffee loathers, so many restaurants that you will want to eat out every night and tonnes more!
 Melbourne hasn’t been named the worlds most liveable city for six consecutive times for no reason, has it?

 Don’t get me wrong, Australia has some wonderful and exciting cities.
 Melbourne is totally incomparable though.
 When you think Australia, the elements which make up Melbourne probably won’t be what comes to mind.
-Certainly when I think Australia, stereo-typically I think; beaches, BBQs, sun, kangaroos and all kinds of creepy crawlies.
+Certainly, when I think Australia, stereotypically I think; beaches, BBQs, sun, kangaroos and all kinds of creepy crawlies.

-You do get some of the previous in Melbourne, but if you are after beaches, none-stop sun and BBQs, you might be better looking elsewhere.
+You do get some of the previous in Melbourne, but if you are after beaches, non-stop sun and BBQs, you might be better looking elsewhere.
 However, if you’re looking to visit one of the most exciting cities in the world, get yourself to Melbourne!!